-- 23. Operators of public telecommunications network and broadcasting facilities should ensure that all members of staff undergo appropriate cybersecurity training relevant to their field of work.
+- 23. Operators of public telecommunications networks and broadcasting facilities should ensure that all members of staff undergo appropriate cybersecurity training relevant to their field of work.
 Cybersecurity training programmes should be routinely evaluated to ensure they are kept up to date and effective. - 24.
 Members of staff should receive updates on cybersecurity priorities, incidents or any other relevant information, through any appropriate means, including briefings. - 25.
 Staff should be provided with all the tools necessary to fulfil their responsibilities while applying the company's cybersecurity protocols. - 26.
 Operators of public telecommunications networks and broadcasting facilities should inform their customers on how to securely use their services.

-4.11 Monitoring and Compliance
+4.11 Monitoring and Conformance

-In accordance with the relevant section A28 (TATT 2007) of the concessions granted, operators should prepare, for review annually by the Authority, a report in the format defined by the Authority that indicates their level of compliance with these cybersecurity guidelines.
+In accordance with the relevant section A28 (TATT 2007) of the concessions granted, operators should prepare a report, for review annually by the Authority and in the format defined by the Authority, that indicates their level of conformance with these cybersecurity guidelines.
 A sample format is included in Appendix II.
+Operators should also indicate in their submission the timeframe to comply with a required guideline, or conform with a recommended guideline, to which they currently do not adhere.

-This annual report should state, for each guideline, whether the operator is fully compliant, partially compliant, non-compliant or if the guideline is not applicable to their operations.
-The Authority does not consider the status of compliance with the guidelines as confidential information but, rather, as information that should be known to consumers and may be published by the Authority.
+This annual report should state, for each guideline, whether the operator is fully conformant, partially conformant, or non-conformant, or if the guideline is not applicable to their operations.
+The Authority does not consider a summary of the status of conformance with the guidelines as confidential information but, rather, as information that should be available to consumers and may be published by the Authority.
 Section A25 of the concession (TATT 2007) states: